opeleg24/NBA-Website-Server/README.md

 •	Players individual stats.

-The data was scrapped by an external library (simple_html_dom) and stored in a MySql data base.
+The project was written in php

-The API requests were written with the help of Slim framework.
+The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySql data base.

-The web site itself was written in php
+The web server platform was build with the Slim API framework.